 Students admitted to the Junior Deferral Program cannot bypass the mandated two-year minimum deferral period.
-If you decide you would prefer to go directly to law school upon graduation, you must relinquish your seat and reapply to HLS in the standard admissions process during the fall of your senior year.
+If you decide you would prefer to go directly to law school upon graduation, you must relinquish your seat and reapply to HLS during the regular admissions cycle in fall of your senior year.

 How is financial aid awarded at HLS?

 Financial aid at Harvard Law School is exclusively need-based; there are no merit or “full-ride” scholarships available.
 All students who demonstrate financial need according to a combination of federal and institutional guidelines receive adequate financial assistance to complete their course of study.
 For more information about financial aid, visit the HLS Student Financial Services Office website.
 Similarly, refer to the Standard Student Budget to review an estimate of total cost, including living expenses, and tuition for the current academic year.

 The Low Income Protection Plan (LIPP) is one of the most generous loan forgiveness programs in the nation.
 This program helps relieve the burden of repayment of educational loans for J.D. graduates in lower income employment options.
 Qualifying jobs include all full-time jobs in non-profits, government, or academia, as well as law-related jobs in the private sector.

 How will the financial aid process work for JDP students?

 You will apply for financial aid the spring before you intend to matriculate.
 More information will be available to students after they are admitted for planning purposes.

 How many students will be admitted under this program?